jerch/node-sixel/README.md

 Install the library with `npm install sixel`.

 ### Examples and browser demo
-See the example files for decoding/encoding in nodejs.
+See the example files in `/examples` for decoding/encoding in nodejs.
 Note that the examples and the browser demo are not part of the npm package, clone the repo and run `npm install` if you want to see them in action.

 Decoding can also be tested in the browser after `npm start` under `localhost:8080`.